MITgcm/MITgcm/verification/tutorial_reentrant_channel/README.md

   results/output.txt

 Comments:
-  The input data is real*4 and generated using the MATLAB script gendata.m.
+  The input data is real*4 and generated using the MATLAB script gendata_50km.m.